khalidx/runbook/README.md

 runbook run hello
 ```

-## goals
+## features

+- define and document reusable commands in your favorite language, with many [currently supported](USAGE.md#supported-runtimes)
-- [x] list all commands found in documents in the current directory
+- list all commands found in markdown documents in the current directory with `runbook ls`
-- [x] run a command from a document
+- run a specific command from a document with `runbook run`
-- [x] commands can be templated with arguments
+- commands can be templated with arguments using handlebars `{{ }}` syntax
-- [x] commands can be overloaded
+- commands can be overloaded
-- [x] command suggestions are returned if input doesn't match a command
+- command suggestions are returned if input doesn't match a command

-*Coming soon*

-- [ ] if arguments are expected, they are prompted
-- [ ] override prompts by passing --json
-- [ ] support traditional CLI args and flags, as well as `=`
-- [ ] spawned shell should contain all commands already aliased in?
-- [ ] option for executing all commands in docker?
-- [ ] examples, tests, and full code coverage
+- commands are checked for uniqueness (name + arity + args)

 ## contributing